CodeFontana/FileLogger/README.md

 }
 ```

+Note: The IndentMultilineMessages option is only for the Single-Line message format.

 ## Roadmap
 * Support for Daily, Weekly or Monthly rolling log, up to 1GB maximum single log file.
-* Support for Custom formatter for log message.
 * Support for UTC timestamps, instead of local time.
+* Introduce option for configuring log appending:
+  --> ON by default, but allow it to be turned OFF
-* Option for turning off log appending, in favor of creating a new log with each execution.
+  --> This would allow a new log file to be created with each program execution.

 ## Reference
 https://docs.microsoft.com/en-us/dotnet/core/extensions/custom-logging-provider